STScI-MIRI/whippot/README.md

 fall on a given aperture's field of view. `ComputePositions` is designed to be very generic, so it will work for any given aperture on the telescope but may not provide a great deal of useful information.
-WHIPPOT has been extended by creating a subclasses of `ComputePositions` (see the various files in the `modes` folder) that overlays mode-specific information on the plots generated by the parent `ComputePositions` class.
+WHIPPOT has been extended by creating subclasses of `ComputePositions` (see the various files in the `modes` folder) that overlay mode-specific information on the plots generated by the parent `ComputePositions` class.

 ## Usage

-### Generic observing modes
+### Generic interface

 A generic introduction to different ways of interacting with WHIPPOT is provided in [WHIPPOT_tutorial.ipynb](notebooks/WHIPPOT_tutorial.ipynb).
 It is designed to